How to Start a Nonprofit in North Carolina

 Step 4: Adopt Bylaws & Conflict of Interest Policy

-NOTE: The bylaws and conflict of interest policy must be adopted by the nonprofit during its first organizational meeting where the directors and officers are officially appointed.
+NOTE: Your nonprofit’s bylaws and conflict of interest policy must be adopted during the company’s first organizational meeting (the meeting where directors and officers are officially appointed).

 Step 5: File the North Carolina Articles of Incorporation